On the Complexity of Triangle Counting using Emptiness Queries: Conclusion

 \section{Conclusion}

 We touched upon two open questions of Beame \etal~\cite{DBLP:journals/talg/BeameHRRS20} in this paper.
-We resolved the query complexity of triangle estimation when we have a \bislong oracle access to the unknown graph.
-A natural open question is to study other graph parameter estimation problems through the lens of \bislong or \eelong query oracle.
+We resolved the query complexity of triangle estimation when we have a \bislong oracle access to the unknown graph when $T =\Omega(m)$.
+But the query complexity of triangle counting remain illusive when $T=o(m)$ though we believe that our upper bound of $\tOh(m/\sqrt{T})$ \bis queries is tight in this regard.
+It is also interesting if our upper bound can be improved when $T=o(m)$.